keboola/processor-add-filename-column/README.md

 # Usage
 It supports optional parameters:

-- `column_name ` -- Name of the column.
-The first row of each CSV file is the header.
+- `column_name ` -- Name of the column
 - `delimiter` -- CSV delimiter, defaults to `,`
 - `enclosure` -- CSV enclosure, defaults to `"`
 - `escaped_by` -- escape character for the enclosure, defaults to empty

+## CSV headers, `column_name` option and sliced files

+The `column_name` option will **update the CSV header** only if

+- it is not a sliced file and
+- does not have a manifest or has a manifest which does not specify the `columns` property

+It will **update the manifest file** only if there already is a manifest file containing the `columns` property.

+In all other cases the manifest file and CSV headers will remain untouched and only the values will be added.

+If the `column_name` option is not specified, the manifest or CSV header will not be modified.

 ## Sample configurations